-- L Alleluia, Alleluia.
-Fear not, little flock, for it is your Father's good pleasure to give you the kingdom.
-Alleluia. - C Alleluia, Alleluia.
-Fear not, little flock, for it is your Father's good pleasure to give you the kingdom.
+- [L] Alleluia, Alleluia.
+Fear not, little flock, Alleluia. - Alleluia, Alleluia.
+For it is your Father's good pleasure to give you the kingdom.
 Alleluia.

-- L O Lord, C Have Mercy on us.
+- L O Lord,

+L O Christ,

+L O Lord,

-- L O Christ, C Have Mercy on us.
+C Have Mercy on us.

-- L O Lord, C Have Mercy on us.
+L O Lord,

+C Have Mercy on us.

-- Let us pray.
-Almighty and gracious Lord, pour out Your Holy Spirit on Your faithful people.
+- Let us pray: Almighty and gracious Lord, pour out Your Holy Spirit on Your faithful people.
 Keep us steadfast in Your grace and truth, protect and deliver us in times of temptation, defend us against all enemies, and grant to Your Church Your saving peace; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.

-C Amen
+- C Amen.

 An ongoing challenge for children of the Reformation is to remain steadfast in God's grace and truth.
 The devil, the world, and our own sinful nature are always tempting us to abandon God's word and to find comfort in our own wisdom and understanding.
 In times past, the Gospel of salvation through faith in Christ was threatened by authorities of both church and state.
-Today, it is threatened by the fear of ridicule or discrimination with friends or in our places of employment.
+Today, it is threatened by the fear of ridicule or discrimination from friends or in our places of employment.
 We pray in the collect that the Holy Spirit would keep us faithful in a world filled with enemies of the Gospel.

-May we ever be faithful to the three solas of the Reformation.
+May we ever be faithful to the three SOLAs of the Reformation (Sola means alone in Latin).
 We are saved by FAITH ALONE not by our works of righteousness.
 This salvation comes to us purely by GRACE ALONE.
 We can claim no credit.
 It was won for us by Christ on the cross and given to us freely.
 This is all revealed to us in SCRIPTURE ALONE.
 We never rely on human tradition or wisdom.
 We only trust what God has told us to be true in His holy word.

-Prayer: Almighty and gracious Lord, pour out Your Holy Spirit on Your faithful people.
+Let us pray: Almighty and gracious Lord, pour out Your Holy Spirit on Your faithful people.
 Keep us steadfast in Your grace and truth, protect and deliver us in times of temptation, defend us against all enemies, and grant to Your Church Your saving peace; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.
 Amen.